NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>gameDescription</code></summary>

 The short description of the game as it appears on the store page.
+The database field in Notion must be of type "Text".

 | Type | Default value | Possible values | Required |
 |---|---|---|---|